 A Framework for Operational Risk Mitigation

-This paper attempts to develop a new framework, dubbed CRAM for Corporate Risk Adaptation Model, to identify firms with the likelihood of avoiding a catastrophic operational risk event, or surviving one if the event were to occur.
+This paper attempts to develop a new framework, dubbed CRAM (Corporate Risk Adaptation Model) to identify firms likely to avoid or survive a catastrophic operational risk event.
 CRAM relies on 4 categories of data (People, Process, Governance, and External) and 12 key factors that populate the categories.
 The authors draw on 5 case studies (WorldCom, MT Global, Toyota, Enron, and Marsh & McLennan) to make an initial calibration of the model, but then include several other firms (Apple, Google, Starbucks, Mastercard) as a way to check whether the model classifies these successful companies as “good.”

 Systemic Risk Safeguards for Central Clearing Counterparties

 The authors of this project have tackled a large and complex issue that stands at the forefront of the Dodd-Frank policy agenda.
 Dodd-Frank mandates a much larger role for central counterparties (CCPs) to handle the clearing and settlement of derivative transactions that historically were largely traded and cleared on a bilateral basis.
 Putting many eggs in a single basket clearly elevates the need to watch the basket.
 The authors of this project dissect various sources of capital that underlay a generic CCP, and then run a series of simulations subjecting the CCP to stress conditions in order to assess how many layers of the risk waterfall are impacted under different stress scenarios.